Executive MBA and Cross Continent

 Each year Fuqua funds a limited number of highly competitive, merit-based scholarships that are awarded to admitted applicants.
 The Duke Executive MBA Office of Admissions reviews applicants and makes award determinations after a student is offered admission to The Duke Executive MBA program.

-An International Student with a U.S. co-signer can borrow through other financial institutions at possibly a lower interest rate than the Coastal Federal International Student Loan Program.
+An International Student with a U.S. cosigner can borrow through other financial institutions at possibly a lower interest rate than Fuqua's international student loan options.
 Private/Alternative Loans are credit-based student loans that require a U.S. Citizen or Permanent Resident co-signer.
 Students may borrow up to the Cost of Attendance less other financial aid.
 These loans provide for in-school deferment of payments and a post-graduation grace period.
 Both the grace period and the repayment period can vary by lender.
 Please refer to the Duke University Recommended Lender List to view a list of loan programs and to learn more about specific interest rates, repayment terms, and other loan features.

 Loan Borrowing Eligibility:

 For all Fuqua programs starting in 2017, a no-cosigner loan option will be available at 80% of the cost of attendance (minus other aid) as determined by the school.

 We have provided a list of external funding programs from various international agencies.
 We encourage you to view the list of programs as you may find a suitable funding source.